 Source: PCI Wood Mackenzie

 As China’s CTO/MTO aspirations continue, how economically competitive will they be?
 How will they impact Chinese olefin prices, and how do they compare with other production routes globally?
-Our China’s coal- and methanol-based olefins study delves into the intricate details and its effects on the global market.
+Attend our annual Americas Chemicals Conference to hear more from Kelly Cui or learn more about our China’s coal- and methanol-based olefins study, which delves into the intricate details and its effects on the global market.